Just edit this element to add your own HTML.

-Let us all proceed to one Mushaira (Poet’s meet).
+First let us all proceed to one Mushaira (Poet’s meet).
 The year is 1879.
-Needless to stress that the role of media is far more crucial today.

 This poem was by Lalasaheb (trader) which inspired his wife – Lalayan , who lost no time in adding that their children having funny names- Khusia, Chadami and Nanku should be educated in England and she herself should be given a gown because the Lahaga-duppata (traditional dress) she no longer finds suitable.
 And that her fine verse should be published only in the Punch. “ I beseech and beg of you Why not get it published in the Punch?”
 Sadly, London Punch is no more, but other attractions are still fresh as ever in India.